tzcorda/tzcorda.github.io/content/teaching/_index.md

 ==June 2020== **International Relations Research Colloquia**, **University of Groningen**.
 Paper presented: “Constraining Compliance.
 Explaining Sanctions Effectiveness through the Lens of Veto Players”

 {{< /spoiler >}}

+### Other academic positions
+◦ 2023-ong.
+Co-chair Standing Group on Political Regimes at SISP (Italian Political Science Association)
+◦ 2023-ong.
+Representative of postdoc researchers at the Department of Social and Political Sciences, University of Milan
+◦ 2022-ong. ​Tutor for the Degree in International Politics, Law, Economics (IPLE), University of Milan